-The Sierra Nevada mountains contains Sequoia National Park.
-It is home of the largest trees on Earth, the giant sequoia trees.
+The Sierra Nevada mountains contain Sequoia National Park.
+It is home to the largest trees on Earth, the giant sequoia trees.
 These mountains include the highest point in the contiguous United States, Mount Whitney.
 The tallest living things on Earth, the ancient redwood trees, dot the coastline.
 They are mainly north of San Francisco, and in the Santa Cruz Mountains.

 California’s Population has Steadily Increased over the Years

-The population of the counties of northern California have increased steadily over the years.
-See chart.
+The population of the counties of northern California has increased steadily over the years.
+See the chart.
 The largest increase occurred during the 1980s (over 2.1 million person increase).
 Newcomers to the area were attracted to job opportunities.

 Ever since the development of world-famous and online business models such as Apple, Hewlett-Packard, Google, Yahoo!, and eBay, northern California has been at the forefront of new ways of doing business.
 In science, this region of California was the first to isolate and name fourteen transuranic chemical elements.
 Also breakthroughs in microchip technology occurred here.

 Among other cultural contributions, it was the cradle of an international environmental movement.
 That was the open casual workplace, which was first popularized in the Silicon Valley dot-com boom.
 Now it is widely in use around the world.
 It is also home to one of the largest Air Force Bases on the West Coast.
 The base is the largest in California, Travis Air Force Base.